tolgee/documentation/blog/2023-08-11-tutorial-tolgee-with-nextjs-app-router.md

 import { TolgeeBase, ALL_LOCALES, getStaticData } from './shared';

+// wrapping in `cache` function will ensure
-export const getTolgeeInstance = cache(async (locale: string) => {
+// that we are sharing the instance within a single request export const getTolgeeInstance = cache(async (locale: string) => {
   const tolgee = TolgeeBase().init({
     // include all static data on the server, as the bundle size is not a concern here